clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/architect-lifecycle.rst

 Architect the life-cycle of |CL-ATTR|
 #####################################

-This guide provides DevOps with a model to maintain the life-cycle of a |CL|
+This guide provides DevOps with a model to architect the life-cycle of a |CL|
 derivative that integrates custom software and content using distinct workflows.